Allan Quatermain: Appearance and character

 About Quatermain's family, little is written.
 He lives at Durban, in Natal, South Africa.
 He marries twice, but is quickly widowed both times.
 He entrusts the printing of memoirs in the series to his son Harry, whose death he mourns in the opening of the novel Allan Quatermain.
 Harry Quatermain is a medical student who dies of smallpox while working in a hospital.
 Haggard did not write the Quatermain novels in chronological order, and made errors with some details.
 Quatermain's birth, age at the time of his marriages, and age at the time of his death cannot be reconciled to the apparent date of Harry's birth and age at death.

 Series

+Composition

+Haggard wrote fourteen novels and four short stories featuring Quatermain, beginning with King Solomon's Mines (1885).
+From 1885 to 1889 he wrote four of the novels and three of the short stories, including King Solomon's Mines and its sequel Allan Quatermain (1887).
+Haggard wrote this sequel in the summer of 1885, immediately after producing King Solomon's Mines, but Allan Quatermain was only published two years later in 1887.
+The other Quatermain stories from this period are "Hunter Quatermain's Story" (1885), "Long Odds" (1886), "A Tale of Three Lions" (1887), Maiwa's Revenge (1888), and Allan's Wife and Other Tales (1889).
+The latter book collected the previous short stories as well as a new novelette.
+After the publication of Allan's Wife, Haggard abandoned the Quatermain series for two decades.
+Then, from around April to August 1909, Haggard wrote Child of Storm, originally intending it to be a stand-alone Quatermain novel.
+However, during or after its composition, Haggard decided to make Child of Storm the second part of a trilogy of new Quatermain books, beginning with Marie, published in 1912.
+Marie was the first new Quatermain story for twenty-three years.
+It was followed by a short story, "Magepa the Buck" (1912), and then by Child of Storm (1913), published four years after its composition in mid-1909.
+Haggard continued to write more Quatermain stories until his death in 1925; the final two books in the series, The Treasure of the Lake (1926) and Allan and the Ice-Gods (1927), were published posthumously.